Dmarky9873/RoboCup-Junior-2025/README.md

     reading_serial_monitor.py
 ```

+⸻

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the LICENSE file for details.

+⸻

 ## Contributors
+  - Daniel Markusson
-- **Daniel Markusson**
+  - Kyle Andersen
-- **Kyle Andersen**
+  - Jacky Zhang

+⸻

 ## Future Improvements
-- Enhance the camera module for better object detection.
-- Optimize movement algorithms for smoother navigation.
-- Add more debugging tools in Python.
+	•	Improve object recognition and opponent tracking with the Pixy2.
+	•	Add kicker and dribbler to improve performance.
+	•	Develop a visual dashboard for real-time game data.

+⸻

 ## Contact

-For questions or contributions, please contact Daniel Markusson at [email@example.com].
+For questions, contact Daniel Markusson at [markussondan@gmail.com].